shoplukche/foxlim/README.md

 ## Features

 - oneline
-- layout-only stylesheet (which means that it doesn't break themes)
+- layout-only chrome stylesheet (which means that it doesn't break chrome themes)
 - simple - most elements are hidden
 - sharp - no border radii
 - compact - as little padding as possible
 - tabs on the left, URL bar on the right.

-Other properly-made stylesheets:
+Other properly-made chrome stylesheets:
 - [gwfox](https://github.com/akkva/gwfox)
 - [FoxOne](https://github.com/Firnschnee/FoxOne)
 - [LittleFox](https://github.com/biglavis/LittleFox)